 - requires consent of Council.

-An LEP is prepared in accordance with the Environmental Planning and Assessment Act 1979 (EP&A Act 1979), and Environmental Planning & Assessment Regulations 2000 and is approved by the Minister for Planning and Infrastructure.
+An LEP is prepared in accordance with the Environmental Planning and Assessment Act 1979 (EP&A Act 1979), and Environmental Planning & Assessment Regulations 2000 and is approved by the Minister for Planning and Environment.

 LEPs apply to a particular area, generally the whole, or part of a local government area.
 An LEP applying to a whole local government area is referred to as the principal LEP.
 The process for making a principal LEP and for amending a principal LEP is the same.
 That is, in order to amend a principal LEP, it is necessary to make another LEP.
 For convenience, an LEP being made to amend a principal LEP is referred to as an amending LEP.